 3) Alternative / Complementary Therapies.

 - – There are over-the-counter supplements (no prescription required) available that are taken daily as a potential treatment for overactive bladder symptoms, such as UROX+ from Biote Medical.

 - – To learn more about UROX+ dietary supplements, click here.
-UROX+ is available for purchase in our office, our online wellness store, or from the Biote website.
+UROX+ is available for purchase in our office and our online Biote store.